Header Image Mobile Header Image

 Here in Indiana, we play a card game called euchre.
 Like all such contests, there are rules that must be followed in order for the game to work.
 You have to follow suit, for example, and also coordinating with your partner via "table talk" is strictly forbidden.

-It’s the rules that make euchre work.
-And it’s the rules that make a government and a society work too.
-When you don’t follow the rules, the game isn’t fun to play.
-And when a government or members of society don’t follow the rules—well, that’s far worse than cheating at cards.
+It's the rules that make euchre work.
+And it's the rules that make a government and a society work too.
+When you don't follow the rules, the game isn't fun to play.
+And when a government or members of society don't follow the rules---well, that's far worse than cheating at cards.

 In our country, the details of the rules are extremely complicated with more nuance than any one person could ever understand.
 That's because there are hundreds of millions of citizens and all kinds of situations the laws are trying to cover.
 But all most of us need to know was covered in your high school civics class: